 Student who has returned for a certificate having completed all required courses for the certificate.

 It is University policy that each student enrolled in a program at the University on a full-time basis (9 credits or more) must have adequate health and accident insurance coverage.
 All full-time students will be automatically billed for health insurance, and will be mailed an information packet.
 Students will be asked to choose the University’s insurance plan or may waive participation if they have current health and accident insurance that meets minimum requirements set by the University.
-Information about waiver forms is available at campus offices or by visiting www.universityhealthplans.com and selecting Rutgers, The State University of New Jersey.
+Information about waiver forms is available by visiting www.universityhealthplans.com and selecting Rutgers, The State University of New Jersey.
 Non-matriculated and part-time students are welcome to purchase insurance.
 The University’s health provider is United Health Plan.
-Students interested in purchasing health insurance should contact one of the Campus Offices.
 The plan does offer coverage for one’s spouse and children at an additional cost.